adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 ```

 An `<id>` is a number specifying the id of the name string to be added to the
 name table.
-Note that ids 2 and 6 (Family, Subfamily, Unique, Full, Version, and
+Note that IDs 2 and 6 (Family, Subfamily, Unique, Full, Version, and
 FontName) are reserved by the implementation and cannot be overridden; doing so
 will elicit a warning message and the record will be ignored.

 An optional `<string attribute>` is one or three space delimited numbers that
-specify the platform, platform-specific, and language ids to be stored in the
+specify the platform, platform-specific, and language IDs to be stored in the
 name record of the name table.
 If only one number is specified it represents the
 platform id.
 The platform id may be either 1 or 3, corresponding to the
 Macintosh or Microsoft (hereafter called Windows) platforms, respectively.
 The